 Patagonia Men's Tropic Comfort Hoody II

-- Classic, relaxed tee silhouette with generous hood designed to fit over a baseball cap
+- Classic hoody silhouette with generous hood designed to fit over a baseball cap

-- Thumb holes provide sun protection for the hands
+- Thumb holes for added sun protection for the backs of the hands

 - 235 g (8.3 oz)